 - 1. Parents are asked to notify the school office if they suspect their child has head lice. - 2.
 Parents of students exhibiting signs of head lice while at school will be notified. - 3.
-Students should be treated for head lice at home before returning to school.
+Infested students will be sent home.
+The school will provide written instructions to the parent or guardian regarding appropriate treatment of the infestation. - 4.
+Students must be treated for head lice at home before returning to school.